 Tenderising is as equally as essential and works in tandem with seasoning meat.

-When we tenderise meat, what we are doing is helping to break down the connective tissue which allows the marinate and seasoning to be absorbed a lot better.
+When we tenderise meat, what we are doing is helping to break down the connective tissue which allows the marinade and seasoning to be absorbed a lot better.

 This is an extremely great technique for cheap cuts of meat.

-There are a few ways that you do this but these are my preferred methods;
+There are a few ways that you can do this but these are my preferred methods;

 Use a rolling pin/mallet - Place the meat on a chopping board, cover it completely with saran wrap/cling film and gently hit the meat in different places with your mallet/rolling pin to break down the tissue.

-Pounding works best with small cutlets, particularly meat that is boneless and if you plan on searing the meat first.
+Pounding works best with small cutlets, particularly meat that is boneless and/or if you plan on searing the meat first.

 Fruit Juice - Any type of fresh, pure fruit juice will do i.e pineapple, papaya, orange etc.. leave the meat to sit in fruit juice.
 The enzymes of the fruit juice will breakdown the protein making the meat more tender (Do this for no longer than 2 hours).

 Poke holes - This is the method that my family use the most, this is more for the benefit of marinating rather than tenderising.